entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Nielsen, E. (1949).
 Studies on Triassic fishes from east Greenland 2.
 Australosomus and Birgeria.
 Palaeozoologica Groenlandica.
 3, 1–309

+Nielsen, E. (1952).
+A preliminary note on Bobasatrania groenlandica.
+Meddelelser fra Dansk Geologisk Förening.
+12 (1952), 197–204

+Nielsen, E. (1955).
+Notes on Triassic fishes from Madagascar.
+Meddelelser fra Dansk Geologisk Förening.
+12 (1955), 563–578

+Nielsen, E. (1961).
+“On the Eotriassic fish faunas of central east Greenland,” in Geology of the arctic 1, proceedings of the first international symposium on arctic geology.
+Editor G. O. Raasch (Toronto: University Press), 255–257

 Nybelin, O. (1977).
 Studies on Triassic fishes from east Greenland III—on Helmolepis gracilis Stensiö.
 Meddelelser om Grønland.
 200 (2), 1–14

 Oelofsen, B. W., & Araújo, D. C. (1987).
 Mesosaurus tenuidens and Stereosternum tumidum from the Permian Gondwana of both southern Africa and South America.
 South African Journal of Science, 83, 370–371.

-Olson, E.C., 1941.
-The Family Trematopsidae.
-The Journal of Geology 49(2):149-176. https://doi.org/10.1086/624952
+Olson, E. C. (1948).
+A preliminary report on vertebrates from the Permian Vale Formation of Texas.
+Journal of Geology, 56(3), 186–198. https://doi.org/10.1086/625500

+Olson, E. C. (1954).
+Fauna of the Vale and Choza: 7, Pelycosauria – Family Caseidae.
+Fieldiana: Geology, 10, 89–128.

+Olson, E. C. (1954).
+Fauna of the Vale and Choza: 7.
+Pelycosauria: Family Caseidae.
+Fieldiana: Geology, 10, 193‑218.

 Olson, E. C. (1958).
 Summary, review, and integration of the geology and the faunas.
 Fieldiana: Geology.

 Olson, E. C. (1989).
 The Arroyo Formation (Leonardian: Lower Permian) and its vertebrate fossils.
 Texas Memorial Museum Bulletin.

-Oosterink, H. W., and Poppe, W. (1979).
-Vissen en visresten uit de OnderMuschelkalk van Winterswijk.
-Grondboor Hamer.
-33, 95–112
+Olson, E. C., & Beerbower, J. R. (1953).
+The San Angelo Formation, Permian of Texas, and its vertebrates.
+The Journal of Geology, 61(5), 389‑423. https://doi.org/10.1086/626109

+Olson, E. C., & Mead, J. G. (1982).
+The Vale Formation (Lower Permian) – its vertebrates and paleoecology.
+Texas Memorial Museum Bulletin 29. https://doi.org/10.26153/tsw/41690

+Olson, E.C., 1941.
+The Family Trematopsidae.
+The Journal of Geology 49(2):149-176. https://doi.org/10.1086/624952

 Oosterink, H. W. (1986).
 Winterswijk, geologie 2.
 De trias-periode (geologie, mineralen en fossielen).
 Wet.
 Meded.
 K. Ned.
 Natuurhistorische Ver.
 178, 1–120

+Oosterink, H. W., and Poppe, W. (1979).
+Vissen en visresten uit de OnderMuschelkalk van Winterswijk.
+Grondboor Hamer.
+33, 95–112

 Orchard, M. J. (2007).
 Conodont diversity and evolution through the latest Permian and Early Triassic upheavals.
 Palaeogeogr.
 Palaeoclimatol.
 Palaeoecol.
 252, 93–117. doi:10.1016/j.palaeo.2006.11.037

+Orchard, M. J., & Zonneveld, J.‑P. (2009).
+The Lower Triassic Sulphur Mountain Formation in the Wapiti Lake area: lithostratigraphy, conodont biostratigraphy, and a new biozonation for the lower Olenekian.
+Canadian Journal of Earth Sciences, 46(10), 757–790. https://doi.org/10.1139/E09‑051

 Orchard, M. J., and Zonneveld, J.-P. (2009).
 The Lower Triassic Sulphur Mountain Formation in the Wapiti Lake area: lithostratigraphy, conodont biostratigraphy, and a new biozonation for the lower Olenekian (Smithian).
 Can.
 J. Earth Sci.
 46, 757–790. doi:10.1139/E09-051

-Orchard, M. J., & Zonneveld, J.‑P. (2009).
-The Lower Triassic Sulphur Mountain Formation in the Wapiti Lake area: lithostratigraphy, conodont biostratigraphy, and a new biozonation for the lower Olenekian.
-Canadian Journal of Earth Sciences, 46(10), 757–790. https://doi.org/10.1139/E09‑051

 Otoo, B. K. A., Clack, J. A., Smithson, T. R., Bennett, C. E., Kearsey, T. I., and